 This small, 1/2 acres park is a quick stop, but pretty amazing to see.
 Unfortunately, there isn’t a lot of information about who drew these images or how old they are, but they are certainly interesting to check out.

 Take a Drive

 The entire area near St. George is beautiful, and no matter which direction you drive, you’ll see something you’ve probably never seen before.
 But we’d recommend a drive through Snow Canyon State Park.
 The sandstone canyons are so beautiful, especially against the bright blue skies, and can look totally foreign to non-desert dwellers.
 There are also some great lava flow views.
 Hop out for a quick walk to see them up close, or just enjoy the beauty from the car- either way will be enjoyable for the whole family.

 6. ATV or UTV rides!

-One of the things that’s truly unique about southern Utah is the sand dunes and the orange/red slick rock.
+One of the things that are truly unique about southern Utah is the sand dunes and the orange/red slick rock.
 And with acres and acres of this unique land to explore, an ATV or UTV is a perfect way to cover lots of ground and have some family fun in a whole NEW way.